Skip to main content

 Target allowPointerEvents

-By default, Happo injects this css to prevent spurious hover effects caused by the system mouse pointer:
+By default, Happo injects this CSS to prevent spurious hover effects caused by the system mouse pointer:

 * {